Why Hire from VLS?

 Because Vermont Law School Students are Diverse, Dedicated, Accomplished, and Experienced.

-VLS students receive a strong background in traditional legal studies, often with a specialization in environmental or international law.
+VLS students receive a strong background in traditional legal studies.
+We offer a variety of specializations including climate, energy, criminal, restorative justice, business, food and agriculture, international and comparative, land use and water resources law.
 In addition, many of our students take advantage of our full-time Judicial Externship and Semester in Practice programs, which provide opportunities to gain hands-on experience working for a federal or state court judge or with an attorney mentor in a firm, agency, or non-profit organization.
 This combination of academic preparation and experience allows our students to work effectively on a range of issues in a global market.

 Because Vermont Law School Has a Top-Ranked Environmental Program.